ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 - next to each other with 2 inputs: is there an output (function) that is missing?
 - more than two inputs
 - minimization and a glimpse of Karnaugh maps
+- multiplexors are a major element of combinational control ciruits.

 #### 2. Apply
 - write a logic verifier program for the micro:bit
 - it should identify and name the logic function of a gate IC or combination
+- drive the multiplexor of the XOR/XNOR gate and verify through operation

 #### 3. Present
 - anwers to questions